Pregnancy diet does not mean eating for two. Opt for nutritious food choices and eat a well-proportioned diet all through your pregnancy.

 Eating eggs during pregnancy ensures both the mother and the child receive all the vital amino acids.
 Refrain from eating them raw since this increases the chance of infection.

 Leafy vegetables boast of high levels of folate and iron and must be included in the diet during pregnancy.
-The deeper the colour of the vegetable, the higher is the vitamin content.
+The deeper the color of the vegetable, the higher is the vitamin content.

 Nuts and nut butters